 Kelly is a Naming and Identity Expert who became inspired after taking her husband's last name when she didn't really want to.
 For more than a decade, she has helped people choose names in both their personal lives and in business.

-Kelly is Founder of The Name and I, a Naming Firm, Naming News and Lifestyle Publication, and online Retailer of Personalized Gifts by Independent Makers.
+Kelly is Founder of The Name and I, a Naming Firm, a Retailer of Personalized Goods by Independent Makers, and a Naming News and Lifestyle Blog.
 She's on a mission to help people pick names which are meaningful, as well as to honor and celebrate their special names along the way.

 Her work has been featured in major media including NPR, Huffington Post, Parents.com, Los Angeles Times, and more.
 She holds a Bachelor of Arts degree in Psychology from The University of Tennessee and she studied graduate level Interactive Media at Quinnipiac University.

 As for her own last name, the family-- including husband Sam and their two teenage boys-- now happily share a hyphenated surname which is a combination of Kelly and Sam's maidens.